michaelmalick/phd-thesis/2_introduction/intro.md

 experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
-Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a].
-Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts.
+Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a; @Szuwalski2015a].
+Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts [@Anderson1999a; @Chavez2003a] .
 Combined, these lines of evidence indicate the need...

-Detecting the effects of environmental stochasticity on fish populations is difficult because fish population abundances are affected by multiple ecological factors including dynamics internal to the population (e.g., density dependent effects), predator-prey interactions, intra- and inter-specific competition, and resource availability.
+Detecting the effects of environmental stochasticity on fish populations is difficult because fish population abundances are affected by multiple ecological factors including dynamics internal to the population (e.g., density dependent effects), predator-prey interactions, intra- and inter-specific competition, and resource availability [@Ottersen2010a].
 The effects of environmental stochasticity on these drivers of productivity are not isolated, but instead, changes in environmental conditions can have widespread effects across many drivers.
 For example, changes in ocean temperature may simultaneously influence the distribution of predator populations and the the availability of food resources.
 Furthermore, environmental conditions may also have direct effects on fish populations, for example, by influencing metabolic rates, swimming speeds, and reproduction.
 Therefore, understanding how environmental change affects fish populations requires understanding the relative importance of competing hypotheses of how fish populations respond to environmental change.

 ## Spatial variability